astronomer/migrate-to-astro/README.md

   - Nebula Deployment Release Name: From the Astronomer UI in the Nebula product, this is retrievable from the URL shown in your browser.
 Your URL will have the following format: `https://app.<BASE-DOMAIN>/w/<WORKSPACE-ID>/d/<DEPLOYMENT-RELEASE-NAME>`

 # Make Commands
+*After completing the setup section above, you may use the following make commands:*
+- Use the `make check-providers` command to view which providers are missing in your target environment
+- Use the `make connections` command to migrate all connections. **Please note that this does not migrate the password field.
+Each migrated connection will require manually adding the password field**
+- Use the `make pools` command to migrate all pools
-- After completing setup section above, use the `make variables` command to migrate all variables
+- Use the `make variables` command to migrate all variables